Netcracker/qubership-opensearch/docs/public/tls.md

 **Important:** By default OpenSearch is deployed with self-signed certificates for development purposes.
 To integration with Cert Manager please follow the example sections below.

+**Note:** Full namespace backup and restore procedures are not supported with enabled TLS mode due to usage of namespaces in generated certificates.
+Copying of TLS certificates in a separate namespace as-is is unavailable.

 # SSL Configuration using CertManager

 ## Minimal example